Staff profiles

 01392 726137

-I joined the staff at Exeter from Los Angeles where I was deeply engaged with the contemporary performance scene.
-With Olya Petrakova, I created ARTEL (American Russian Theatre Ensemble Laboratory), a company committed to the creation of our own training and devising processes, and a performance incubation house called Schkapf, a name we created from Russian words meaning essentially a ‘cabinet of curious performances’.
+I joined the staff at Exeter from Los Angeles where, together with Olya Petrakova, I spent nearly a decade developing a performance incubation house, Schkapf.
+While nurturing mutliple performance related companies and festivals, Schkapf's central mission was to develop a deeper understanding of the essential role of artistic and cultural venues in neighborhood cohesion and their necessity in civic planning.
 We continue this work in Exeter with the creation of the cultural laboratory, Maketank, which supports and mentors interdisciplinary artist and community-initiatives with the aim of developing cultural citizenship.

 I received my PhD from the University of Leeds.
 My thesis, and its reiteration in the monograph A History of the Theatre Laboratory has been called “the first honest effort in clearly defining the phenomenon of the laboratory, creating the history of the theatre laboratory, and relating it to other arts, and to science”.